Counseling for teens, college students, and early career/young adults in Glen Mills, PA

 - Adjustment to challenges of college life or grad school

-- Support for parent/families of teens
+- Support for parents of teens

 - Post-college and early career transitions

-Specializing in work with teens
+Working with teens

 We are faced with some important challenges and struggles during our teen years.
 Relationships with peers become more important at the same time as we are becoming more independent of our parents and caregivers, and working to develop a clearer sense of who we are and which direction we want to go in life.
 The encouragement and unconditional support of our loved ones can help us emerge from these years as more confident, secure young adults who have a sense of who we are and how we fit into the world around us.
 A lack of support during this time can leave us feeling insecure, confused, and lost.